Frequently Asked Questions

 How do I purchase an ‘Advertile’?

 Advertiles can be purchased quickly and easily by choosing ‘Create an Advertile’ from the links in the left hand menu of each page.
-Alternatively, you can create one from here - Create an Advertile.
-You need to pay for your advertile via PayPal before your advertile goes live.
+You need to pay for your advertile via our PayPal checkout process before your advertile goes live.

 How long will my advertile be displayed on the website?